anttiviljami/product-engineer-manifesto/README.md

 product.

-We take immense professional pride in our products as a whole and refuse to limit ourselves to taking a technical-only role in our teams.
+We take immense professional pride in our products as a whole and refuse to limit ourselves to technical-only roles in our teams.

 ## The Product Engineer Mindset